letao/SSE-AI-For-Business-Intelligence/README.md

-# SSE AI For Business Intelligence course materials
+# SSE Riga AI course materials
 Repository with the data and code for the SSE Riga AI course.

 -Data <br>